athomasq/athomasq.github.io/accident.md

 ---
 layout: default
-title: Finance by Accident · Abraham Thomas
+title: Accident · Abraham Thomas
 ---
-## My Portfolio
+## Title Goes Here

 ----

-*This is not meant to be advice, and frankly it's not likely to be very useful to anyone other than as a memoir; the world is vey different now than it was back then*
+*This is not meant to be career advice, and frankly it's not likely to be very useful to anyone other than as a memoir; the world is vey different now than it was back then*

 I fell into finance by accident.
 Growing up, I wanted to be a scientist -- either astrophysics, or biotech -- Carl Sagan or Jurassic Park :)